Africa needs $3 trillion to reduce climate change vulnerabilities - Ofori-Atta

 Mr. Ken Ofori-Atta, Chairperson of the Board of Governors of the African Development Bank (AfDB), says Africa needs about $3 trillion to enable it reduce climate change vulnerabilities.

-Climate change vulnerabilities are the degrees to which humans, natural organisms, and the physical environment become susceptible to and unable to cope with the adverse effects of climate change.
+Climate change vulnerabilities are the degree to which humans, natural organisms and the physical environment are susceptible to, and unable to cope with the adverse effects of climate change.

 The vulnerabilities include more frequent and intense drought, storms, heatwaves, rising sea levels, melting glaciers, and warming oceans, which directly harm animals, destroy the places they live, and wreak havoc on people's livelihoods and communities.